 An aluminum instrumentation rack, which supports the test equipment, is bolted to the floor in the cargo area of the test vehicle.
 The carpeting in this area is removed to allow access to the floor.
 The spare tire, accessory jack, tool compartments, and 3rd row seats may be removed, if necessary.
 A 12-volt battery and monitoring system is installed on the instrumentation rack.
-This system supplies electrical power for the time-zero indicator lights and the two Denton Intelligent Dummy Data Acquisition Systems (IDDAS).
+This system supplies electrical power for the time-zero indicator lights and the data acquisition systems.
 A two-conductor cable connects this battery to the vehicle's battery terminals.
 The system weighs 32 kg.

-Two instrumentation/camera mount platforms are installed on the nonstruck side of the vehicle at locations adjacent to the front and rear passenger window sills.
-Two data acquisition units, one for each of the SID-IIs dummies, are secured to these platforms.
-Three onboard high-speed cameras (500 frames per second) also are mounted on the platforms to observe dummy kinematics throughout the crash.
+Two instrumentation/camera mount platforms are installed on the nonstruck side of the vehicle at locations adjacent to the front and rear passenger window sills; the front and rear platforms weigh 22 and 12 kg respectively.
+Two data acquisition units (3.4 kg each), one for each of the SID-IIs dummies, are secured to these platforms.
+Three onboard high-speed cameras (6 kg each) (500 frames per second) also are mounted on the platforms to observe dummy kinematics throughout the crash.
+The total weight of the platforms, data acquisition units, and cameras is 58.8 kg.